1. Recycling stamps

 If you’re a creative type you can upcycle old Christmas cards by turning them into new ones – and it makes a fun and easy craft project to do with your grandchildren.

-Setting aside a wintry afternoon, accompanied by carols and mince pies, the two carefully cut around cheerful robins, twinkly cottages and the like, and glue them onto red or green card to make unique new cards.
+Set aside a wintry afternoon, accompanied by carols and mince pies, and carefully cut around cheerful Christmas robins, twinkly cottages and the like, and glue them onto red or green card to make unique new cards.

-If you’re worried about a little one wielding a sharp pair of scissors, you could pre-cut the images - and even pre-apply the glue.
+If you’re planning on doing this with a grandchild and worried about a little one wielding a sharp pair of scissors, you could pre-cut the images - and even pre-apply the glue.

 For a simpler version of this craft project, why not cut up old Christmas cards to make gift tags for next year’s presents?
 Simply leave enough room as a border when you cut around the snowman or reindeer to use a hole punch, then thread through some ribbon you've salvaged from unwrapped gifts - fancy tags, no money spent!